Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 Cordycepin, adenosine, polysaccharides Traditional: Used by Tibetan athletes and herders

 Modern: Many experience steady energy without crashes.
-Favored by entrepreneurs and active individuals.
+Favoured by entrepreneurs and active individuals.

 Reishi